 5. General Aging

-I have questions about the claims that bee pollen health benefits also include general aging.
+I am not so sure about the claims that the health benefits of bee pollen also extend to the general aging.
 One such study quoted as evidence is by Qian B, Zang X, Liu X.: Effects of bee pollen on lipid peroxides and immune response in aging and malnourished mice.
 Zhongguo Zhong Yao Za Zhi 1990;15(5):301-3, 319.

-Whilst these effects have been observed in mice, this does not mean they would be observed in humans.
+However, any effects observed in mice would not necessarily be observed in humans.

 If you read my other page on bee pollen &